syntasso/kratix-docs/docs/_partials/workshop/_verify-kratix-without-promises.md

-Following the previous step of this tutorial, you should now have a deployment of both Kratix and MinIO running on your Platform cluster with no installed Promises.
+Following the previous step of this tutorial, you should now have a deployment of both Kratix and MinIO running on your platform cluster with no installed Promises.

 You should also have two environment variables, `PLATFORM` and `WORKER`.